zeroc-ice/ice/cpp/BuildInstructionsWindows.md

  - [expat][3] 2.0
  - [bzip][4] 1.0
- - [Berkeley DB][5] 5.3
+ - [LMDB][5] 0.9.16
  - [mcpp][6] 2.7.2 (with patches)

 You do not need to build these packages yourself, as ZeroC supplies [Nuget][7] packages for all these third party dependencies.

 The Ice build system for Windows downloads and installs Nuget and these Nuget packages when you build Ice for C++.
 The third-party packages are installed in the ``ice/cpp/third-party-packages`` folder.